zth/rescript-relay/rescript-relay-documentation/docs/tutorial/10-mutations-updates.md

 }
 ```

-If you disable the network connection in the your browsers devtools networks tab or if you open up `resovlers.mjs` and throw an exception in `resolvePostStoryCommentMutation` you can get the mutation to error.
+If you disable the network connection in the your browsers devtools networks tab or if you open up `resolvers.mjs` and throw an exception in `resolvePostStoryCommentMutation` you can get the mutation to error.
 For the former, the `onError` handler is called immediately (since only the server is artifically slowed down) and the comment text is restored.
 If you do the latter, you'll see the comment text dissapear and then reappear when the mutation response comes back without a new comment edge.

 :::tip
-There are different schools of though on how to design your API, but that's outside the scope of this tutorial.
-See somewhere for stuff...
+A deep dive on errors are beyond the scope of this tutorial.
+The thing to be aware of here is that errors that happen while resolving the GraphQL response will show up the arguments to `onComplete`, since the mutation actually completed!
+Errors that happen outside of that (e.g. network errors), will show up in `onError`.
 :::

 ### Step 3 — Add a Declarative Connection Handler

 Now the mutation has been hooked up, you can see in the network logs that clicking Post sends a mutation request to the server.
 If you refresh the page, you can see that the comment has been posted.
 However, nothing happens in the UI.
 We need to tell Relay to add the newly-created `commentEdge` to the comments Connection on the story.

 To do that we can use one of Relay's declarative directives to manipulate Connections.
 There are three edge directions, `@appendEdge`, `@prependEdge`, and `@deleteEdge` that you can use directly in the mutation definition.
 Then when the mutation is run, you pass in the ID(s) of the Connections that you want to modify.
-Relay will append, prepend, or delete the edge from those Connections as you specify.
+Relay will append, prepend, or delete the edge from those Connections as specified by you.

 We want the newly-created comment to appear at the top of the list, so we’ll use `@prependEdge`.
 Make the following additions to the mutation definition: